 - a.
 Protect and conserve existing stands of remnant vegetation communities within a local open space with low levels of passive interaction in the open space. - b.
-Consider the opportunities for providing interpretive signage in bushland open space to acknowledge the history and importance of the natural assets.
+Consider the opportunities for providing interpretive signage in bushland open space to acknowledge the history and quality of the natural assets.

-- 1. Retain the existing endangered and critically endangered communities as a natural bushland open space, refer to Figure E17.19. - 2.
+- 1. Retain the existing endangered communities as a natural bushland open space - 2.
 Provide additional supplementary planting, natural pedestrian walkways through the natural environment and places for respite.